acumos/documentation/docs/AcumosUser/portal-user/portal/portal-manage-model.rst

    users will understand and wish to use it
 #.
 Click on Model Category.
 Select a Category and Toolkit type from the
    dropdown box
 #.
-Select Model Documents and add any useful documents, such as release
+Select **Model Documents** and add any useful documents, such as release
    notes or detailed instructions that will help your users
 #.
-Click on Model Tags.
+Click on **Model Tags**.
 Either select one of the system tags or add your
    own.
-Any tags you add will become available for other users to select as well
+Any tags you add will become available for other users to select as well. **NOTE** due to a bug, if you want to add a new tag, do not enter or tab in the field; type in the tag name and then click someplace else on the screen for the tag to be added
 #.
 You have completed the first step for publishing.
 Now click on
    **Submit for Publication**.
 This will launch a series of back end steps that will prepare your model for publication